The Highly Knowledgeable Real Estate Representation You Need

 This portion of our website is intended to offer a basic outline of the purchase and sale of residential and commercial property.
 It is imperative that you seek competent legal counsel prior to entering into any agreement to buy or sell real estate.

-The Real Estate Binder
+What To Know About The Real Estate Binder

 A binder is an agreement which is intended to memorialize the intention of a buyer and seller to enter into a more formal contract to buy or sell real estate.
 If possible, it is recommended that you consult with an attorney prior to signing a binder.
 If a binder contains all the essential terms of the parties’ agreement, the binder itself can be considered a contract.
 Most form binders prepared by real estate brokers have provisions which state the agreement is subject to an inspection report and approval by legal counsel.
 Make sure your binder includes these provisions.
 Chronologically an engineer’s or inspection report is usually the next step in the process.

-The Engineer’s Or Inspection Report
+Understanding The Engineer’s Or Inspection Report

 Prior to entering into a contract to purchase real estate it is important to retain the services of an engineer or inspector, to fully evaluate the premises you wish to buy.
 All major systems such as plumbing, heating, electrical, roof and the structure itself should be inspected.
 The engineer or inspector should advise you of possible environmental hazards such as underground fuel tanks, asbestos and lead paint.
 The engineer or home inspector should also advise you regarding certificates of occupancy that are required for structures that may exist at the premises.
 Some engineers or home inspectors are also licensed to perform inspections for wood boring insects, such as termites and carpenter ants.
 In residential circumstances a clean wood boring insect report is a common precondition to issuance of a mortgage.
 If the engineer is not licensed to perform such inspections, the typical sales contract will allow you to perform a wood boring insect inspection within a short time period after the contracts are fully executed.